“There’s a better way to do this.”

 If you’re anything like us, your stuff isn’t just stuff, it’s memories, passions, hobbies, expertise, and joy.
 It means something, and it’s worth something to you.
 We’d be pretty upset if anything happened to ours.

-We’re from Southern California, too, and like all of you, we know way too many people that it’s happened to over the last four decades: fires, earthquakes, flooding, burglary; take your pick.
-We also knew that when it happened, the worst was yet to come: the mad scramble, the waiting, the negotiating, the pleading, and the shock of the final number.
-It gives all of us anxiety just thinking about it.
+We also know that when it happens, the worst is yet to come: the mad scramble, the waiting, the negotiating, the pleading, and the shock of the final number.

-Uh…no, it wasn’t.
-At first, the videos were blurry, we inadvertently left a bunch of stuff out, and after six months, we still hadn’t completed a ledger of any sort.
+…Not exactly.
+At first, the videos were blurry, we inadvertently left a bunch of stuff out, and six months later, we still hadn’t completed a ledger of any sort.
 It was hard to start, but utterly impossible to actually finish.
-Suddenly, the idea of ensuring our recovery turned out to not be as simple as pulling out an iPhone.

 Statistically, the worst could befall any of us, but we’d really rather it not be you, our friends and neighbors.
 The least we can do is help you quickly and easily secure all the facts so that if it does, you can get on with your recovery that much faster.